Wall Street is split as Tesla and tech drop while most other US stocks climb

 NEW YORK — (AP) — U.S. stocks are drifting in mixed trading on Tuesday as Wall Street's momentum slows after setting record highs in each of the last two days.

-The S&P 500 was down 0.3% in midday trading and potentially on track for its first loss in four days.
-The Dow Jones Industrial Average was up by 398 points, or 0.9%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 1% lower.
+The S&P 500 was down 0.1% in afternoon trading and potentially on track for its first loss in four days.
+The Dow Jones Industrial Average was up by 394 points, or 0.9%, as of 12:51 p.m.
+Eastern time, and the Nasdaq composite was 0.7% lower.

 Tesla tugged on the market as the relationship between its CEO, Elon Musk, and President Donald Trump soured even further.
 Once allies, the two have clashed recently, and Trump suggested there's potentially "BIG MONEY TO BE SAVED" by scrutinizing subsidies, contracts or other government spending going to Musk's companies.